HomeTop HeadlinesBeloved Reporter Killed in Freak Accident

 St. Louis is mourning the sudden loss of one of its most distinctive media voices after veteran journalist Ray Hartmann was killed in a highway accident on Thursday, April 23, 2026.
 Hartmann, 73, died when two tires that came loose from a tractor-trailer went airborne and crashed through the roof of his Chevrolet Bolt on Interstate 64.

-The Missouri State Highway Patrol said Hartmann was driving eastbound on I-64 near I-270 in west St. Louis County around 2 p.m. when the tires, which had detached from a towed unit on a westbound tractor-trailer, struck the median, became airborne and slammed into his vehicle.
+The Missouri State Highway Patrol said Hartmann was driving eastbound on I-64 near I-270 in west St. Louis County at around 2 p.m. when the tires, which had detached from a towed unit on a westbound tractor-trailer, struck the median, became airborne, and slammed into his vehicle.
 He was transported to Mercy Hospital St. Louis, where he was pronounced dead.
 His family said they believe he died at the scene.

 Andy Leonard, Hartmann’s longtime friend and attorney, confirmed the journalist’s death in a statement on behalf of the family.
 Hartmann is survived by his wife, Kerri Hartmann, and their two children, Ben and Brielle, both of whom were away at college at the time of the accident.